Research

 Infant-directed speech in Farsi

 Doctoral candidate Sara Montazeri is investigating the linguistic environment of Persian-learning infants in Iran, focusing on how caregivers communicate with infants in everyday settings.
-Using naturalistic recordings from dozens of Iranian families in Mashhad, her research revealed that infants receive a significantly larger share of their overall language input from female speakers compared to male speakers, highlighting a strong gender imbalance in the caregiving environment.
+Using naturalistic recordings from dozens of Iranian families in Mashhad, her research has so far revealed that infants receive a significantly larger share of their overall language input from female speakers compared to male speakers, highlighting a strong gender imbalance in the caregiving environment.
 Additionally, her study finds that, similar to Western mothers, Persian mothers use significantly higher pitch, greater pitch variability, and longer utterances when addressing their infants compared to adults.
-Montazeri’s work offers important cross-cultural insights into how the linguistic environment and the acoustic features of Infant-Directed Speech shape early language development in non-Western contexts.
+Montazeri’s ongoing work with this rich data set offers important cross-cultural insights into how the linguistic environment and the acoustic features of Infant-Directed Speech shape early language development in non-Western contexts.